Connecting to Data Sources

 - Another DuckDB database file

-Attach to a database by using DuckDB’s ATTACH functionality together with Shaper’s init-sql functionality.
+Attach to a database by using DuckDB’s ATTACH functionality together with secrets (see above).

 Section titled “DuckDB Extensions”Make use of any DuckDB extension within Shaper.